google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 interested parties, such as domain owners, to monitor them and take corrective action when a misissue is detected.

 ## Misbehaving Logs {#misbehaving_logs}

 A log can misbehave in several ways.
-Examples include failing to incorporate a certificate with an SCT in the Merkle Tree within the MMD, presenting different, conflicting views of the Merkle Tree at different times and/or to different parties and issuing STHs too frequently.
-Such misbehavior is detectable and the [I-D.ietf-trans-threat-analysis] provides more details on how this can be done.
+Examples include: failing to incorporate a certificate with an SCT in the Merkle Tree within the MMD; presenting different, conflicting views of the Merkle Tree at different times and/or to different parties; and issuing STHs too frequently.
+Such misbehavior is detectable and [I-D.ietf-trans-threat-analysis] provides more details on how this can be done.

 Violation of the MMD contract is detected by log clients requesting a Merkle inclusion proof ({{get-proof-by-hash}}) for each observed SCT.
-These checks can be asynchronous and need only be done once per each certificate.
+These checks can be asynchronous and need only be done once per certificate.
 In order to protect the clients' privacy, these checks need not reveal the exact certificate to the log.
 Instead, clients can request the proof from a trusted auditor (since anyone can compute the proofs from the log) or communicate with the log via proxies.

 Violation of the append-only property or the STH issuance rate limit can be detected by clients comparing their instances of the Signed Tree Heads.
 There are various ways this could be done, for example via gossip (see [I-D.ietf-trans-gossip]) or peer-to-peer communications or by sending STHs to monitors (who could then directly check against their own copy of the relevant log).
-A proof of misbehavior in such cases would be a series of STHs that were issued too closely together, proving violation of the STH issuance rate limit, or an STH with a root hash that does not match the one calculated from a copy of the log, proving violation of the append-only property.
+Proof of misbehavior in such cases would be: a series of STHs that were issued too closely together, proving violation of the STH issuance rate limit;
+or an STH with a root hash that does not match the one calculated from a copy of the log, proving violation of the append-only property.

 ## Preventing Tracking Clients {#prevent_tracking_clients}

 Clients that gossip STHs or report back SCTs can be tracked or traced if a log produces multiple STHs or SCTs with the same timestamp and data but different signatures.
 Logs SHOULD mitigate this risk by either:

 - Using deterministic signature schemes, or